mzareei/TC4003_assignments_template/README.md

 As you complete parts of the assignments (and begin future assignments) we'll ask you push tags.
 You should also be committing and pushing your progress regularly.

-### Steping into Project 1-1
+### Steping into Assignments 1-1

-Now it's time to go to project 1-1 folder to begin your adventure!
+Now it's time to go to assignment 1-1 folder to begin your adventure!